Flux Congress 2022

-The Flux Society is excited to host the first in-person conference in 2 years!
+The Flux Society was excited to host the first in-person conference in 2 years!
 Join us in Paris to interact with speakers, poster presenters and sponsors.
-We have a record number of submissions in 2022 and expect an exciting event.
+We have a record number of submissions in 2022.

 September 6, 2022 Pre-Conference Workshops & Trainee Sessions

 September 7-9, 2022 – Flux Congress

 Scientific Program Committee

 Michelle Achterberg (Erasmus University Rotterdam)

 Joe Bathelt (Royal Holloway, University of London )

 Jessica Church-Lang (University of Texas at Austin)